UWCNuclear/UbuntuSetUp/README.md

 # How to install GRSISort on Ubuntu	[A very useful ROOT-based nuclear physics toolkit]
-**Step 1.**	Follow Steps 1 to 5 carefully: https://github.com/GRIFFINCollaboration/GRSISort/wiki/Setting-up-GRSISort
+**Step 1.**	Follow Steps 1, 3, 4, and 5 carefully: https://github.com/GRIFFINCollaboration/GRSISort/wiki/Setting-up-GRSISort

 "sudo apt-get install libblas3"	might be needed for newer versions.